apecloud/kubeblocks/docs/api_docs/connect_database/connect-database-in-testing-environment.md

    mysql -u root -p2gvztbvz
    ```

 ## Procedure 2.
-Connect database with SDK client
+Connect database with CLI or SDK client

 For a pod without a client, you can follow the steps below to connect to the cluster.
-You can also connect to the cluster by other options, like CLI, SDK client, go connection, java connection, ect.
+You can also connect to the cluster by other options, like CLI, SDK client, go connection, java connection, etc.

-Below is an example of using CLI to connect to the cluster on the localhost.
+Below is an example of using CLI to connect to the cluster on the local host.

 1. Get the `username` and `password` for the cluster.